mindspore-ai/mindspore/model_zoo/utils/hccl_tools/README.md

 ```

 # Note
-Please note that the D chips used must be continuous, such [0,4) means to use four chips 0，1，2，3; [0,1) means to use chip 0; The first four chips are a group, and the last four chips are a group.
+Please note that the Ascend accelerators used must be continuous, such [0,4) means to use four chips 0，1，2，3; [0,1) means to use chip 0; The first four chips are a group, and the last four chips are a group.
 In addition to the [0,8) chips are allowed, other cross-group such as [3,6) are prohibited.